mcvinding/Github-crash-course/README.md

 ## Useful resources
 * A checklist of Git commands: https://github.com/joshnh/Git-Commands
-* A guick guide to Markdown (for writing `README.md`): ...
+* A quick guide to Markdown (for writing `README.md`): https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 ## Contact
-For questions or comments, contact: mailto:mikkel.vinding@ki.se
+For questions or comments, contact: [mikkel.vinding@ki.se](mailto:mikkel.vinding@ki.se)

 ## Disclaimer
-*This course has no affiliation to GitHub, Inc. This course and all the materials in this repository is for educational purposes only.
+*This course has no affiliation to GitHub, Inc. All the materials in this repository is for non-profit educational purposes only.
 All materials in this repository are free and open for fair use under the CC license.*